Table of Contents

 - Indicate if your parents were employed in Canada by a foreign government or international agency.
 If yes, provide details.

 You must sign the application with the signature you currently use on other official documents.
 Indicate where and when (place and date) you signed your application.
-Make sure you are eligible to renounce your Canadian citizenship because the application fee is not refundable.

 Where to send your application